 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-My overnight flight from South Africa was the best one yet, first class was almost empty.
-In fact, it was just me, a French businessman and – oh, right – supermodel Karolina Kurkova (who boarded shortly before takeoff – sorry guys, I didn’t take a picture of her).
+My overnight flight from South Africa is the best one yet, first class is almost empty.
+In fact, it’s just me, a French businessman and – oh, right – supermodel Karolina Kurkova (who boards shortly before takeoff – sorry guys, I didn’t take a picture of her).

-It’s a great flight, I again got a decent night’s sleep and when we landed in Paris I went to the Air France arrivals lounge and even took a hot shower and had some breakfast.
-I had about 4 hours to kill before my flight to Cairo.
+It’s a great flight, I again get a decent night’s sleep.
+When we land in Paris I head to the Air France arrivals lounge and even manage to grab a hot shower and some breakfast.

 Later that night, arrival in Cairo

 There are no marked lanes and apparently no hard and fast rules for driving in Cairo.
 And if there was a posted speed limit somewhere, I’m fairly certain it wasn’t the 130kph my driver was observing.
-I reached for the seatbelt only to find it was broken so I closed my eyes and hoped for the best.
+I reach for the seatbelt only to find it is broken so I close my eyes and hope for the best.

-The driver apologized profusely for the delay but I was happy to wait a few extra minutes for the sake of security.
-Eventually, I checked into my room, which had a lovely view of the River Nile, and turned in for the night.
+The driver apologizes profusely for the delay but I’m happy to wait a few extra minutes for the sake of security.
+Eventually, I check into my room, which has a lovely view of the River Nile, and turn in for the night.

 Touring the Pyramids and the city of Cairo

 Debbie’s company specializes in private tours of the city and can also provide an Egyptologist as your guide to enhance the experience.
-I had arranged to have a full day with an Egyptologist and then an evening tour of the Khan al-Khalili market for some shopping with Debbie herself.
+I have arranged a full day with an Egyptologist and then an evening tour of the Khan al-Khalili market for some shopping with Debbie herself.

 She has a car and driver waiting and we head out to our first stop – the Giza Plateau, home to the infamous pyramids.

 The Great Pyramid is the oldest and largest of the three and was built during the 4th dynasty by King Khufu.
 The other two pyramids belong to Khafre (son of Khufu) and Menkaure, successor to Khafre.

-A number of tourists are in line to enter the pyramid through a small hole in its north side but Nora advises against this since it is an hour long walk down crouched corridors and can be very uncomfortable for so little to see inside.
+A number of tourists are in line to enter the pyramid through a small hole in its north side.
+Nora advises against this since it is an hour long walk down crouched corridors and can be very uncomfortable for so little to see inside.

-This one has a much less expensive entry fee and is only a 10 minute uncomfortable walk but gives you much the same experience as the larger pyramid.
+This one has a much less expensive entry fee and is only a 10 minute uncomfortable walk.
+But it gives you much the same experience as the larger pyramid.
 We buy a ticket for me and she holds my camera (which cannot be brought in) while I go inside.

-She was right, it is extremely uncomfortable to navigate the tiny corridors and you have to crouch down to a squat for almost the entire walk – there is a short reprieve in the middle where you’re able to stand upright.
+She was right, it is extremely uncomfortable to navigate the tiny corridors and I have to crouch down to a squat for almost the entire walk.
+There is a short reprieve in the middle where I’m able to stand upright.